 B.A. (honors) in Dance and Psychology, Simon's Rock College

 Classroom: Greek Mythology, Mythic Imagination, 2008–09; Abroad: Greece-Turkey, England, 2008–09

 I think the courses had a high impact, at a very early stage.
-I'm in the final stages of finishing a PhD (philosophy).
+I'm in the final stages of finishing a PhD (philosophy) [at the time of this writing].
 I have frequently bumped into the study of myth, especially as Greek myth is the "prehistory" of the history of philosophy, and as philosophy has always been engaged with myth, often as its supposed opposite, or in the last two hundred years (Schelling, Heidegger, Nietzsche, for example), as its rehabilitated origin.
 My dissertation ends with a short chapter of reflection on the continuity between myth and philosophy.
 My philosophical studies began from, and have continued to draw on, a concern with philosophical responses to humanity's relationship to nature, which was a focus especially of Mark's England trip.
 I'm sure that what I learned on those courses, 13 years ago before I had developed my philosophical inclinations or much of my environmental concern, served as part of the foundation for both.